LinusBleistein/Signature-inversion/README.md

 inverted_path = invert_signature(sig, depth, d)
 ```
 Note that `sig` should not contain the constant term 1, as is done by default in the signatory package.
-In other words, `sig`should be the output of `signatory.signature(path, depth)`.
+In other words, `sig` should be the output of `signatory.signature(path, depth)`, where `path`is a tensor of shape `(batch, length, d)`.
 Note also that the inverted path is obtained up to translations.
 Information about the initial position of the path x0 may be added as an extra argument with:

 ```
 inverted_path = invert_signature(sig, depth, d, initial_position=x0)